 There are no carbohydrates, making pork skins a low-glycemic food, with little impact on blood sugar.
 According to the National Academies of Sciences, proteins should make up 10 to 35 percent of your diet.
 Pork skins can easily fit into your daily diet, if you practice portion control.

-Pork skins don't contain any sugar or fiber, but can be very high in sodium.
-A 1-oz. serving contains 515 mg of sodium.
-USDA dietary guidelines suggest consuming no more than 2,300 mg of sodium daily; if, however, you have high blood pressure, an increased risk of heart disease, diabetes, are over 51 years old or are African-American, the recommended daily allowance is 1,500 mg.
-One ounce of pork skins has 27 mg of dietary cholesterol -- well within the 300-mg limit suggested by the USDA.
+Pork skins don't contain any sugar or fiber, but they can be very high in sodium.
+A 1-ounce serving contains 520 milligrams of sodium.
+According to the American Heart Association, adults should consume no more than 2,300 milligrams of sodium daily; if, however, you have high blood pressure, an increased risk of heart disease, diabetes, are over 51 years old or are African American, the recommended daily allowance is 1,500 milligrams.

 Pork skins are higher in protein than other crunchy snack foods such as potato chips or nacho cheese tortilla chips, but they may also be higher in fat and salt content.
-A 1-oz. serving of potato chips has about the same number of calories and calories from fat as pork skins, but has only about 30 percent of the sodium.
-Potato chips also contain 15 g of carbs and 1 g of fiber.
-Tortilla chips have slightly fewer calories and less fat, but also have 17 g of carbs and 2 g of sugar.
+A 1-ounce serving of potato chips has about the same number of calories and calories from fat as pork skins.

 Potato chips also contain 15 grams of carbs, 0.09 grams of sugar and 0.87 grams of fiber.
 Nacho cheese tortilla chips have slightly fewer calories and less fat, but have 18 grams of carbs, 1 gram of sugar and 2 grams of fiber.